 What are OKRs?

-Objectives and Key Results is a goal-setting methodology used to facilitate company growth, encourage continuous improvement, and maintain high levels of team engagement.
+Objectives and Key Results is a framework used to facilitate company growth, encourage continuous improvement, and maintain high levels of team engagement.

 Objectives are specific goals that a team or company wants to reach.
 Key Results are the specific metrics used to determine whether or not the team or company is on track toward reaching its Objective.